jwats164/Team3Project/Implementation/ReadMe.md

 ## Environment Requirements
 Our application will run on Mac, Linux, aand Windows operating systems as long as there is a java virtual machine present.
 ## Usage Steps
+###
-To use the application, users must have a java virual machince downloaded(Preferbly IntelliJ IDEA 2023).
+                  -To use the application, users must have a java virual machince downloaded(Preferbly IntelliJ IDEA 2023).